neoforge-dev/sentinel/memory-bank/progress.md

 ## Known Issues

-2. **No Authentication**: MCP servers have no authentication, making them insecure for production
+1. **Basic Authentication**: Authentication uses a simple shared API key; more robust methods may be needed.
-3. **Limited Model Support**: Currently only tested with Mistral and DeepSeek models
+2. **Limited Model Support**: Currently only tested with Mistral and DeepSeek models
-4. **No Streaming**: Responses are not streamed, which can make the UI feel unresponsive for long generations or test runs
+3. **Limited Streaming**: Only local test execution streams output; Docker tests and agent LLM responses do not.

 ## Next Major Features

-1. **Authentication**: Add basic auth for MCP servers (In Progress: Basic API key implemented).
-2. **Web UI**: Simple web interface for managing agents and contexts
+1. **Web UI**: Simple web interface for managing agents and contexts
-3. **Tool Integration**: Add more real-world tool integrations
+2. **Tool Integration**: Add more real-world tool integrations
-4. **Streaming Responses**: Implement streaming for better UX
+3. **Streaming Responses**: Implement streaming for Docker tests and agent LLM responses.
-5. **Additional Test Frameworks**: Support for more testing frameworks
+4. **Additional Test Frameworks**: Support for more testing frameworks
-6. **Comprehensive Testing**: Add integration tests.
+5. **Comprehensive Testing**: Add integration tests.
-7. **Refactor test_fix_code**: Move or refactor the function in `examples/test_runner_plugin.py`.
+6. **Refactor test_fix_code**: Move or refactor the function in `examples/test_runner_plugin.py`.